apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 1 runs, 1 assertions, 0 failures, 0 errors, 0 skips
 ```

-We used the `-I` flag, indicating that ruby should load the directory `lib`.
+We used the `-I` option, indicating that ruby should load the directory `lib`.

-Note that with minitest, it doesn't matter how the files and directories are named, it will just work.
+Note that with minitest it doesn't matter how the files and directories are named, it will just work.
 Example:

 ```
 fizz_buzz_minitest